inflearn logo

 Data transmission methods,

-OSI 7 Layers and TCP/IP Layers
+OSI 7 Layer and TCP/IP Layer

 2. Application Layer